origedit/rottent/readme.md

 ## variables

-variable names are numbers in base 26. the number might overflow and the interpreter won't tell you about it. names are not case sensitive.
+variable names are numbers. the number might overflow and the interpreter won't tell you about it. names are not case sensitive.

 ```
 #Ba!   ' prints 26
 ```

-the symbol `>` finds the address of the variable referenced with the given name. if the variable is not found, it gets created and it will be assigned zero.
+the symbol `>` receives a name and finds the address of the corresponding variable. if the variable is not found, it gets created and it will be assigned zero.

 ```
-#444 #OwO>=   ' OWO=444
+#444 #0w0>=   ' 0w0=444
-#123 #OwO>_ +!   ' prints the sum of 123 and OWO
+#123 #0w0>_ +!   ' prints the sum of 123 and 0w0
 ```

 the command `,` appends a number to the most recent definition. it's used to make arrays.